Dialogue Series „European Strategic Dialogue“

 The security policy landscape, both in Europe and beyond, has become increasingly complex and challenging.
 The continued Russian war of aggression on Ukraine, China's increased foreign policy assertiveness, and the complex positioning towards Russia of some major countries in the Global South are just a few examples.
 Europe has demonstrated significant unity in response to Russian aggression in Ukraine, and is cooperating closely.
 Although this is highly encouraging, some questions arise.
 Can Europe always depend on US engagement in and for Europe, especially considering potential pitfalls in the upcoming presidential and congressional elections?
 What should Europe do on its own, and what policies and resources does it require?

 These and more questions are part of the European Strategy Dialogue (ESD), jointly organized by the University of Bonn/CASSIS (coordinated by Ambassador ret.
-Dirk Brengelmann), Leiden University (Dr. Nikki Ikani), Sorbonne University (Dr. Landry Charrier), and the Friedrich Naumann Foundation (Brussels Office/Mr. Jeroen Dobber).
+Dirk Brengelmann), the Institute of Security and Global Affairs/Leiden University (Dr. Nikki Ikani) and the Friedrich Naumann Foundation (Brussels Office/Mr. Jeroen Dobber).
+In cooperation with Landry Charrier, Associate Fellow at SIRICE (Sorbonne, Paris).

 Lead